|

 7. Sunova was not designed by corporeal hands and defied most

 architectural conventions.
-The Angel had more rights to the real
+The Angel was more entitled to occupy

 8. B'jhon followed Daniel's line of sight to the celestial